gar6920/3D-AI-GAME/memory bank/selection_implementation_plan.md

 ## Overview

 The goal is to implement a robust, extensible system that allows players to select any entity in the game world—structures, NPCs, players, or groups thereof—regardless of camera mode.
-Once selected, the client and server coordinate to display contextual information and available actions for those entities, and allow players to execute actions (such as teleport, link, upgrade, or command) in a secure, authoritative way.
+Once selected, the client and server coordinate to display contextual information and available actions for those entities, and allow players to execute actions specific to the entity type in a secure, authoritative way.

-This system will unify interaction logic across all gameplay views (RTS, first-person, third-person), support multiplayer synchronization, and provide a foundation for future interactive features (like portals, city upgrades, or NPC commands).
+This system will unify interaction logic across all gameplay views (RTS, first-person, third-person), support multiplayer synchronization, and provide a foundation for future interactive features (like portals, building functionality, NPC functionality, etc).

 ## What We Are Trying to Achieve